Overwhelmed trying to choose exactly how to launch your online store?

 OpenCart is possibly the simplest (that’s good and bad) of all the shopping carts.
 It’s free and is a program that you install on your web host.
 It’s supported by an open-source community, which means it will be around as long as people contribute.
 It has plenty of easy-to-implement templates for the actual website.

 Plugins like Ecwid will also allow you to embed “eCommerce” on your website – though it’s like a website within a website rather than a true eCommerce option.

 What if you have a huge budget and very specific needs?
 Well, that will mean hiring a developer (or learning code yourself) and leasing a dedicated server.

 In our analogy – you’ll be buying land and building even your house from scratch.
 This is the route of some eCommerce startups that have a very specific feature set and vision in mind.
 In addition to the cost, you’ll also have a myriad of other considerations.
 But this is still a route some businesses take.

 It’s very common at the Enterprise eCommerce level, though even at that level, you still have choices & tradeoffs to make.

 Next Steps To Choose an Ecommerce Platform

 - Consider what tradeoffs you are willing to make.

 - Launch your store!

-Be sure to check out my ecommerce quiz which will help sort your options.
+Be sure to check out my eCommerce quiz to help sort your options.